 - Heat oven to 350 degrees and coat a small loaf pan with non-stick spray.
 An 8x4 pan works best.

-- In a large mixing bowl, use a hand mixer beat the egg and greek yogurt until smooth.
+- Add the wet ingredients to the food processor and blend, then skip to step FIVE.
+OR if making by hand, in a large mixing bowl, use a hand mixer beat the egg and greek yogurt until smooth.
 Add the extracts and butter and continue to beat until incorporated.

 - Let cool completely before slicing!